Maxone15/MCD-BigData/Scrapper/README.md

 ## Structure

-The project is organized into two main sections: PySpark and Python Classic, located within the `notebooks/pyspark` folder.
-The shared resources are located in the `shells` folder.
+The project is organized into two main sections: PySpark and Python Classic, located within the `notebooks/pySpark` and `notebooks/Python-classic` folder.
+The shared resources are located in the ``notebooks/shells` folder.

 ## Extraction Methods

 There are two ways to extract information:

-### Using Jupyter Notebooks
+### Using Jupyter Notebooks for Python Classic

 1. **Scrapper Notebook**: Run `Scrapper.ipynb` to obtain the files.
 2. **Upload Data Notebook**: Run `upload_data.ipynb` to upload the files to an HDFS system using pandas (in progress).